How to List User Groups on Ubuntu Linux with examples

 Linux Groups:

-There are two types of groups users can be assigned to One is a primary and the other is a second group that grants privileges to users to access certain resources.
+There are two types of groups users can be assigned to.
+One is a primary, and the other is a second group that grants privileges to users to access specific resources.

 Below is how a typical Linux user account is added and assigned group memberships:

-User A user who has an account must belong to one primary group.
-Typically, the user’s primary group is also named after the user account name.
+User A user with an account must belong to one primary group.
+The user’s primary group is typically named after the user account name.

-Primary Group — The primary group is created at the same time the user account is created and the user is automatically added to it.
+Primary Group — The primary group is created simultaneously when the user account is created, and the user is automatically added to it.
 The file created by the user automatically belongs to the user group.

 List User Groups using the group’s command

-Now that you know the types of groups for users, you can use the groups command to find the groups a user belongs to.
-Running the groups command without arguments will list all the groups the user belongs to.
+Now that you know the types of groups for users, you can use the groups command to find the groups to which a user belongs.
+Running the groups command without arguments will list all the groups to which the user belongs.

 Example: